William Bentinck (Royal Navy officer): Peace negotiations with Sweden and Russia 1812

 The Treaty of Orebro on 18 July 1812 marked the end of both the Anglo-Russian and the Anglo-Swedish Wars.
-The French armies was at the same time advancing into Russia and it was necessary to end the wars and instead create a union against France and its allies.
+The French military was at the same time advancing into Russia and it was necessary to end the wars and instead create a united front against France and its allies.
 Bentinck had family connections in the Russian court and he also seems to have had a good relation to the Swedish Crown Prince Carl Johan Bernadotte.
-He made several journeys between St Petersburg and Stockholm.
+He made several journeys between Saint Petersburg and Stockholm.
 He took initiative to the meeting in August at the city of Åbo between Tsar Alexander I and the Swedish Crown Prince Bernadotte.

 It is not known if he had a mission from the British government or if he acted on his own.

-The US ambassador in St Petersburg John Quincy Adams writes to the Secretary of State James Monroe in August 1812: "A circumstance not a little extraordinary is, that the conclusion of peace with England, if accomplished, has not yet been made public.
+The American ambassador in Saint Petersburg, John Quincy Adams wrote to the Secretary of State James Monroe in August 1812: "A circumstance not a little extraordinary is, that the conclusion of peace with England, if accomplished, has not yet been made public.
 An Admiral Bentinck was at the Emperor Alexander's headquarters, dispatched, it is said, by Admiral Saumarez from the British Fleet in the Baltic, to which he has again returned.
 All the prohibitions against the admission of English vessels, and of vessels from England still subsist in form, and no vessels have yet entered at Cronstadt directly from an English port; or cleared from Cronstadt to an English port.
 At Archangel, I am informed by Mr. Hazard, that vessels entering from English ports have been admitted."
-He died shortly afterwards of typhus in St. Petersburg on 21 February 1813.
+He died shortly afterwards of typhus in Saint Petersburg on 21 February 1813.